lupomontero/horseshoe/README.md

 * `data`: This event is emitted for every individual email sent.
 Listeners will be passed `error` and `success` arguments.
-* `end`: This event is emitted when all messages have been sent calling `horseshoe.send()`.
+* `end`: This event is emitted when all messages have been sent.
 No arguments are passed to when this event is emitted.

 Example: